aiirononeko/bulktrack-ios/README.md

 ### Layer Responsibilities:

 *   **Domain Package:** Contains the core business logic, entities, and use cases of the application.
 It is independent of UI and data source implementations.
-Defines repository protocols (interfaces) for data access and shared domain models like `AppError` and `ResultState`.
+Defines repository protocols (interfaces) for data access, cache-enabled repositories, and shared domain models like `AppError` and `ResultState`.
 *   **Data Package:** Implements the repository protocols defined in the Domain layer.
-Handles data retrieval from APIs (via `NetworkClient` and `APIService`), local storage (e.g., `KeychainService` for tokens, UserDefaults for device ID), and mapping between Data Transfer Objects (DTOs) and Domain Entities.
+Handles data retrieval from APIs (via `NetworkClient` and `APIService`), local storage (e.g., `KeychainService` for tokens, UserDefaults for device ID), **CoreData caching for exercise data**, and mapping between Data Transfer Objects (DTOs) and Domain Entities.
 *   **SharedUI Package (Optional):** Contains common SwiftUI views, components, or design system elements reusable across different app targets or features.
 *   **Apps (iOS & watchOS):**
     *   **Presentation Layer:** Resides within each app target's `Features/` directory.
 Consists of SwiftUI Views and ViewModels.
 ViewModels orchestrate data flow to and from Views, interact with Domain UseCases, and manage UI state (often using `ResultState`).
-    *   **Bootstrap:** Handles app initialization (e.g., `AppInitializer`), dependency injection (via `DIContainer`), and setup of app-level services.
+    *   **Bootstrap:** Handles app initialization (e.g., `AppInitializer`), dependency injection (via `DIContainer` with cache services), and setup of app-level services.
     *   **App-Specific Services:** Platform-specific services like Watch Connectivity (`WCSessionRelay`) or HealthKit integration.

 ### Data Flow (Conceptual)